October 25, 2021

 Additionally, our software team has put together lots of tools that help you put it all together.
 If you decide to take advantage of this free subscription, your participant home page will have a task manager that basically has a list of personalized tasks that you need to complete each day, and you can basically check the tasks off as you go.
 It gives you a good idea of when you should be exercising, meditating, when it’s time for brain training, and so on.
 This is fully customizable, so you can make it work with your schedule.

 In addition, if you have an Apple iPhone, we have a ReCODE mobile app that has these same features and many more.
-The ReCODE mobile app, that you can download from the app store, allows you to take a snapshot of the food that you’re eating, so you can really track how well you’re doing.
-This also links with all of your wearables, so anything that links with the Apple Health Kit, whether it’s the Apple watch or it’s the Fitbit or the BioSense Breath Ketone device, all of that data is collected on the ReCODE mobile app, so you have all of your information in one place, which is really handy.
+The ReCODE mobile app, which you can download from the app store, allows you to take a snapshot of the food that you’re eating, so you can really track how well you’re doing.
+This also links with all of your wearables, so anything that links with the Apple Health Kit, whether it’s the Apple watch or it’s the Fitbit, or the BioSense Breath Ketone device (no longer available), all of that data is collected on the ReCODE mobile app, so you have all of your information in one place, which is really handy.
 You’ve got the guides, the grocery list, and everything there.

 In addition to all of this educational material, and I’m just giving you sort of the tip of the iceberg, we have lots and lots of support resources for you.
 We have a team of physicians, practitioners, and health coaches that are trained in the protocol, so you simply enter your zip code, and you can create the team you need to help you best optimize your cognition.